nit3owl/python-scripts/README.md

 messages which indicate all the interesting work you're getting done; try running it on your most visible monitor.

 The script allows some customization as to the level of busyness you feel you need to show the world.

+###

+This script calls a website to fetch air quality reports.
+The reports are parsed, "analyzed", and pretty-printed to screen.s